cachetronaut/cachetronomy/README.md

 from rich.console import Console from rich.pretty import pprint # pretty indeed!

-from cachetronomy import Cachetronaut # imports the client thay can be used both sync and async
+from cachetronomy import Cachetronaut # imports the client that can be used in both sync and async contexts

 console = Console()